Installing and Upgrading

 This section explains how to install, upgrade and uninstall Redis Enterprise Software (RS).

-The first thing you need to decide is how you will deploy Redis Enterprise Software.
+The first thing you need to choose the platform to run Redis Enterprise Software on.
 If on-premise or in the cloud and you want to install it yourself, you will need to download the package.
-If on docker or through an AMI, there are other instructions than this page for that.
-Regardless, navigate to the Redis Labs download page and select one of the following options: Installation package - Click the Download button for the OS you would like to use in order to download the .
+For Amazon AWS, there are other instructions to setup an AMI image.
+You can also run RS in a Docker container for testing purposes.
+Navigate to the Redis Labs download page and select one of the following options:

 There are some special considerations that are important when installing and running Redis Enterprise Software (RS) on an AWS instances.
 Storage Considerations AWS instances are ephemeral, but your persistent database storage should not be.
 If you require a persistent storage location for your database, the storage must be located outside of the instance.
 Therefore, when you set up an instance make sure that it has a properly sized EBS backed volume connected.

 Below is a table of which directories Redis Enterprise Software (RS) installs into and/or utilizes.
 Path Description /opt/redislabs This is the main installation directory for all Redis Enterprise Software binaries /opt/redislabs/bin Binaries for all the utilities for command line access and managements such as "rladmin" or "redis-cli" /opt/redislabs/config System configuration files /opt/redislabs/lib System library files /opt/redislabs/sbin System binaries for tweaking provisioning /var/opt/redislabs Default storage location for the cluster data, system logs, backups and ephemeral, persisted data /var/opt/redislabs/log System logs for Redis Enterprise Software /etc/opt/redislabs Default location for cluster manager configuration and certificates /tmp Temporary files Note: At this time, changing the directories RS installs to is not supported.